-In October 2016, children’s charity Plan International ran a campaign that allowed teenage girls to become government and business leaders for a day.
-The mock takeover happened on October 11 in more than 50 countries around the world.
+Children’s charity Plan International social media campaign empowered teenage girls to become government and business leaders for a day.
+The mock takeover happened in more than 50 countries around the world.

 Plan International accompanied their campaign with a social media hashtag campaign called #GirlsTakeover.

-We talked to Danny Plunkett, Plan International’s Digital Manager, about the challenges of running and coordinating a global hashtag campaign.
+We talked to Danny Plunkett, Plan International’s Head of Content and Creative, about the challenges of running and coordinating a global hashtag campaign.

 Were you hesitant about running an international hashtag campaign?